 While everybody else is storing gold and silver, I am finding the best ways to invest in what I believe is going to be the currency of the future: clean water.
 I highly recommend assessing your own situation and finding ways to store and purify as much water as you can.
 For home situations, purifying water isn’t too difficult.
 Sometimes though, we are forced to move from our base of operations.
 In this case, you need a way of purifying dirty water while on the move.
-The Epic Ultimate Travel Bottle claims to provide a solution to this issue so we checked it out.
+The Nalgene OG Ultimate Outdoor Travel Bottle (OG UTB) by Epic Water Filters claims to provide a solution to this issue so we checked it out.

 By Tinderwolf, a contributing author to SHTFBlog & Survival Cache

 Systems for cleaning water can range from a few dollars for water purification tablets to hundreds of dollars for stand-alone systems.
 While the more expensive systems might be nice to have, I wanted to find a reasonably priced, mobile system.
-I found the Epic Ultimate Travel Bottle for $59; right in the range of how much I want to spend.
-The Epic Filter can produce up to one hundred gallons of drinkable water.
+I found the Nalgene OG Ultimate Outdoor Travel Bottle by Epic Water Filters for $36 on Amazon.
+This was right in the range of how much I wanted to spend.
+The Epic Outdoor Adventure Filter can produce up to one hundred gallons of drinkable water.
 On a per gallon basis, this is a solid investment.
-Moreover, the Epic Filter has been EPA certified to remove the following:
+Moreover, the Epic Filter has been independently tested to EPA standards and NSF/ANSI standards to remove the following:

 - 99% of unpleasant taste, odors cloudiness, silt sediment and chlorine.

 - 99% of heavy metals, Aluminum, Asbestos, Cadmium, Chromium 6, Copper, Lead, Mercury, Radiological Radon 222